Innate Immunity: Definition, Types, Examples, Treatment, Symptoms

 What is Innate Immunity?

 Innate immunity, or the first line of defence comprises physiological processes that act in conjunction to protect the body from foreign pathogens.
 They include physical barriers, immune cells, and recognition and response mechanisms that enable them to identify and destroy any threat as soon as it is detected.
-The basic defence system within the body is prepared and able to react to many different types of germs; which cause disease but are not yet the same as our own body cells' DNA sequence (i.e., bacteria, viruses, fungi, and parasites).
-One important part concerning these defences is that immune system cells like neutrophils or macrophages have been acting like guards in finding potential dangers all over an organism, although to avert any possible danger.
+The defence system of our body is able to react to many different types of germs which cause disease and are not the same as our own body cells' DNA sequence (i.e., bacteria, viruses, fungi, and parasites).
+An important part concerning these defences is that immune system cells like neutrophils or macrophages act like guards in finding potential dangers within an organism.

 Components of the Innate Immune System